endymonium/NeedToKnow/README.md

 # Timer Bars

-TimerBars is a BFA read fork of [TimerBars](https://www.curseforge.com/wow/addons/need-to-know).
+TimerBars is a BFA ready fork of [NeedToKnow](https://www.curseforge.com/wow/addons/need-to-know).

 As long as the original author isn't around, I'll try to keep this addon updated and working.
 Bug fixes only.